Discover ways to earn

 Webinars and e-Seminars represent the most convenient way to earn CEUs when and where you need them.

 Webinars are live presentations from industry professionals on various professional and industry-related topics, and e-seminars feature recorded video and downloadable handout materials and allow you to access the best presentations from past NCRA events and webinars.
 Learn more

 NCRA meetings and events

 NCRA holds a large number of educational events throughout the year from which members can earn continuing education units (CEUs) to maintain their NCRA certifications.

 Attend conventions, conferences, webinars or workshops provided by a State Association/Third Party Vendor that have been pre-approved for CEUs by the NCRA.
-The calendar of 2018 pre-approved seminars for obtaining CEUs is now available.
+The calendar is updated every 2 weeks.
 Find seminars.

 External activity eligibility

 Members can choose to take a course outside of NCRA events, approved events, or pre-qualified learning opportunities, but must request a determination of eligibility before taking the course.

 These are two- to three-page articles, which are followed by a short multiple-choice test.
 Some research may be required to answer the questions.
 The passing score on these tests is 75% and they are marked Pass or Fail.
 Each test may be taken only once pass or fail.
 Learn more